sumitgpt/sumitgpt/README.md

-- 👋 Hi, I’m Sumit Gupta
+# Hi, I’m Sumit Gupta

-- 👀 I’m interested in enterprise applications
+- Full stack developer
-- 🌱 I’m currently learning developing cloud native applications
+- Interested in build cloud native applications
+- Currently working at thoughtworks
+- I follow tech and sometimes I write here www.plightofbyte.com

 <!---
 sumitgpt/sumitgpt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.